mouachan/companies-mgmt-frontend/README.md

 This demo uses Quarkus, mongodb panache (more details : https://quarkus.io/guides/mongodb-panache), knative and kogito in openshift to :
 - build and and deploy using S2I API company management services to add/update/remove a company
 - build a serverless (using knative) credit notation for company
-- build and deploy the service using openshift S2I
+- build and deploy the frontend using openshift S2I

 ## Prerequesties
 Install :